 When I first saw the etymology of Ganesha’s name in Sanskrit, I found it unusual for one reason.
 If he was a local deity, why don’t the Sanskrit Vedas mention him?
 The title “Leader of the group” (Sanskrit: gaṇapati) occurs twice in the Rig Veda, but in neither case, it clearly refers to Ganesha.

-In fact, it seems that the first records of Ganesha worship go back to the 5th century Afganistan.
-Scholars are surprised how quickly he became popular in India, as there are no traces of similar gods prior to this period.
+In fact, it seems that the first records of Ganesha worship go back to 5th century Afganistan.
+Scholars are surprised how quickly he became popular in India, as there are no traces of similar gods before this period.
 According to Wikipedia, some of the Indian scholars even believe that his roots exist “outside of Brahnmanic and Sanskritic traditions, and perhaps even out of India.”
 In short, it seems that the connection between Turkish Gunesh and Indian Ganesh could be highly plausible after all.